Benefits of Cord Blood

 They're easy to collect

 In order to preserve more types and quantity of umbilical cord stem cells and to maximize possible future health options, Cryo-Cell’s umbilical cord tissue service provides expectant families with the opportunity to cryogenically store their newborn’s umbilical cord tissue cells contained within substantially intact cord tissue.
-Should umbilical cord tissue cells be considered for potential utilization in a future therapeutic application, further laboratory processing may be necessary.
+Should umbilical cord tissue cells be considered for potential utilization in a future therapeutic application, further laboratory processing will be necessary.
 Regarding umbilical cord tissue, all private blood banks’ activities for New York State residents are limited to collection, processing, and long-term storage of umbilical cord tissue stem cells.
 The possession of a New York State license for such collection, processing and long-term storage does not indicate approval or endorsement of possible future uses or future suitability of these cells.